Tikur Sew (song)

 "Tikur Sew" (translates as "Black man") is a song by Ethiopian singer-songwriter Teddy Afro from the album of the same name.
 Released on 21 April 2012, the song served as header of the album and emphasized about Ethiopian sovereignty during the Battle of Adwa, a 1896 war between Ethiopia and Italy.

 The song is popularly played during the celebration of Adwa Victory Day on 2 March.

+Abegazu Kibrework was behind the composition in Kebena Studios in Ethiopia.